dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

   return __readfsqword(0x28u) ^ v4;
 }
 ```

-We can see on the "if '' statement that checks that the index is no less than 0 and more than 20 (you are limited to 20 allocations). but it also check whether the pointer on the heap represented by *"(_QWORD *)(8LL * num + a1)"*.
+As shown above at the "if '' statement that checks if the index is no less than 0 and more than 20 (you are limited to 20 allocations). but it also check whether the pointer on the heap represented by *"(_QWORD *)(8LL * num + a1)"*.

 Considering this we can spot the bug on this 2 lines: